 North Queensland Bulk Ports Corporation (NQBP) will soon begin maintenance dredging at the Port of Weipa.

-Mr Fertin said maintenance dredging works are an integral part of the port’s operations.
+“Maintenance dredging works are an integral part of port operations,” Ms Kenny said.

 “In the same way we maintain roads and rail lines for freight transport, we need to look after our port infrastructure to keep trade flowing.

 “Regular maintenance dredging ensures efficient, navigable shipping depths for our port users.